davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   .. index:: constants in constraints

-  i in constraint
+  .. index:: i in constraint

 i
   An immediate integer operand (one with constant value) is allowed.
   This includes symbolic constants whose values will be known only at assembly time or later.

-  n in constraint
+  .. index:: n in constraint

 n
   An immediate integer operand with a known numeric value is allowed.
   Many systems cannot support assembly-time constants for operands less than a word wide.
 Constraints for these operands should use n rather than i.

-  I in constraint
+  .. index:: I in constraint

 I, J, K, ...
 P
   Other letters in the range I through P may be defined in a machine-dependent fashion to permit immediate integer operands with